ucb-rit/savio-training-containers-2021/containers.md

     - Requires root access on your system
  - Install Docker locally and use singularity-docker
     - https://github.com/singularityhub/singularity-docker
+    - Note: You must specify the version/tag such as `:3.7.1` for these images
  - Build an image on a cloud service or continuous integration host
     - Sylabs Remote Builder: https://cloud.sylabs.io/builder